 Luxuria® Diamonds stands behind its products by offering a warranty and 30 day right of return on all its gemstone birthstone rings.

 Further, we offer FREE economy shipping on all birthstone rings to the USA and 30 other countries as well.

 Please visit our colored gemstone engagement rings collection page to view more options for natural semi-precious and lab-created gemstone engagement rings

 Do you have an interest in high quality Amethyst birthstone rings?
 Click the link to read 7 tips for buying Amethyst rings.

-The Luxuria brand is owned by Stylabs Limited of New Zealand, a multi-award winning jewelry wholesaler of fine and fashion Jewellery.
+This article has been published by Luxuria Diamonds.
+The Luxuria brand is owned by Stylabs Limited of New Zealand.
+Stylabs is a multi-award winning jewelry wholesaler of fine and fashion Jewellery.
 Stylabs is a member of the Prestigious Jewelers’ and Watchmakers Association of New Zealand (JWNZ) and a professional member of the International Gemological Society (IGS), USA.